jonechong/dlw-frontend/README.md

 **DLW-Frontend** is the React-based user interface for the **DLW project**.
 This application allows users to **record and track their daily food intake, view nutritional analytics, and receive personalized recommendations** from the backend.
 The frontend interacts with the FastAPI backend:
 🔗 **[DLW-Backend](https://github.com/jonechong/dlw-backend)**

+Unlike many existing applications, **DLW-Frontend is designed specifically for the Singaporean market**, addressing a major gap in food tracking and recommendation apps.
+It incorporates **local cuisine, common dietary habits, and region-specific nutritional considerations**, making it **highly relevant for Singapore-based users**.

 Although most core functionality is complete, an **analytics page**—designed to analyze user behavior (e.g., identifying days with consistent overeating) and optimize recommendations based on schedules—**is currently incomplete due to time constraints**.

 ---